mblayman/mattlayman.com/content/blog/2017-06-13-pythonic-code-leveraging-packages.md

 There are many packages you can use to build a website.
-If you need to make a website, you would be well served with [Django](https://www.djangoproject.com/).
+If you need to make a website, you would be well served with {{< extlink "https://www.djangoproject.com/" "Django" >}}.
-A full website is too large to provide a concise example in a blog post, but you can `pip install Django` and check out their [excellent tutorial](https://docs.djangoproject.com/en/1.11/intro/tutorial01/) to get going.
+A full website is too large to provide a concise example in a blog post, but you can `pip install Django` and check out their {{< extlink "https://docs.djangoproject.com/en/1.11/intro/tutorial01/" "excellent tutorial" >}}
+to get going.

 > How do I connect to a database?